 Electric components like ballast cards are separated from UV lamp modules for easy maintenance and operational stability.
 Cabinets are rated for both indoor and outdoor service, even at high ambient temperatures, with an optional stainless steel enclosure and air conditioning, providing flexibility in plant construction or retrofitting.

-Cleaning is simple and safe thanks to the TAK Smart’s automatic, chemical-free wiper system.
+Cleaning is simple and safe thanks to the TAK 55 Smart’s optional automatic, chemical-free wiper system.
 The excellent cleaning performance of the wiping system has been confirmed by independent institutions and significantly reduces the formation of deposits.

 To meet the highest UV disinfection standards, the system has been extensively tested in line with the latest IUVA protocol for the disinfection of secondary treated effluents.
 It even meets the most stringent validation requirements as outlined in the USEPA’s UVDGM (2006).
 With its validated dose design, Xylem can fine tune the design to match water quality, operating conditions and discharge requirements.
 This approach ensures that the system design is not over sized or under sized.
 Optimizing for specific site requirements results in the smallest possible UV system without compromising performance, ultimately saving upfront capital costs and operational costs for the life of the system.